-They came to the discovery that the participants who limited their intake of gluten or who completely avoided it had a 13 % higher chance to develop type 2 diabetes.
+They came to the discovery that the participants who limited their intake of gluten or who completely avoided it had a 13 % higher chance of developing type 2 diabetes.

 Dr. Geng Zong of the School of Public Health of Harvard explained what they wanted to find out.

-And that was whether the consumption of gluten will have an effect on the health of people who had no medical reasons to stay away from gluten.
+And that was whether the consumption of gluten would have an effect on the health of people who had no medical reasons to stay away from gluten.

 The foods that are gluten-free usually have fewer micro-nutrients and dietary fiber, which means that they are less nutritious.
 Furthermore, they cost more when compared to other foods.

 Gluten is a protein that is found in barley, wheat, rye, and other grains.
-Gluten is the protein that provides baked goods with elasticity and gives the chewy texture of baked goods.
+Gluten is the protein that provides baked goods with elasticity and gives them a chewy texture of baked goods.

-People that are gluten intolerant have autoimmune conditions i.e. celiac disease.
+People who are gluten intolerant have autoimmune conditions i.e. celiac disease.
 What happens is that their immune system responds to the gluten and it attacks the small intestine.

-Also, according to statistics, only 1% of the population has this diagnosis as celiacs.
+Also, according to statistics, only 1% of the population has this diagnosis as celiac.

 In this study, the researchers used data that was from the Nurses Health Study.
 Where every 2 to 4 years around 199.794 people answered questions about food.